By D.C.

 I was wrong.After looking at the books Rethinking Schools publishes and reading their quarterly magazine,I found out these quack theories are very much in practice by public school teachers.What I learned was shocking.Here is a look at just few of these books.(Note,these books have instruction into actually teaching these ideas,complete with lesson plans,student projects and activities.)

-"Early childhood is when we develop our core dispositions — the habits of thinking that shape how we live.
+The following is from a summary of the book from Rethinking School's website;"Early childhood is when we develop our core dispositions — the habits of thinking that shape how we live.
 This book shows how educators can nurture empathy, an ecological consciousness, curiosity, collaboration, and activism in young children.
 It invites readers to rethink early childhood education, reminding them that it is inseparable from social justice and ecological education.

 An outstanding resource for childcare providers, early-grade teachers, as well as teacher education and staff development programs."